RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 ---

-## 4. Treatment Control Testing (A/B Test)

-This project evaluates the performance of a newly developed loan review model through an A/B test conducted in the Loan Review Department of a consumer lending company.
-The goal was to assess whether the new model could improve decision-making accuracy compared to the existing system used by loan officers.
-Using experimental data, the analysis measured the rates of Type I and Type II errors in both treatment and control groups.

-The results indicate that the new model significantly reduces incorrect loan approvals (Type I errors) and unnecessary rejections (Type II errors), suggesting improved classification accuracy.
-However, the report also recommends refining the experimental design for more reliable conclusions.
-Key suggestions include better balancing between control and treatment groups, ensuring loan officers complete all stages of review, and increasing the dataset size to improve statistical power.
-This project demonstrates my ability to apply statistical inference techniques in real world experimental setups.
-It involves data cleaning, explanatory analysis, and hypothesis testing using R.
+## 3. Evaluating a Loan Review Model via A/B Testing

+**Tools**: R
+This project evaluated a new loan review model using an A/B testing framework within a consumer lending firm.
+By comparing error rates (Type I and II) between treatment (new model) and control (existing system) groups, the analysis showed that the new model significantly reduced both false approvals and rejections.
+The project also identifies areas for improving the experimental design like better group balancing and increasing sample size.
+It demonstrates practical use of hypothesis testing, experimental data analysis, and clear interpretation of results for business impact.

+**Files**:
 - [HTML Output](/assets/Treatment%20control%20testing/Code/Treatment%20control%20testing.html)
 - [Report (PDF)](/assets/Treatment%20control%20testing/Report/Treatment%20Control%20Testing%20Report.pdf)
 - [Dataset](/assets/Treatment%20control%20testing/Data/Data.csv)